Brythzz/ec.bryth.dev/README.md

   logins: Int
 }
 ```

+From Dec 27, 2021 to Jan 30, 2023, `45,316` logins were recorded in total (spanning across 1235 unique users from more than 30 schools)

 ## Changelog

 ### 2.4.0
 Move the whole logic to the client side
+Remove analytics

 ### 2.3.1
 Add Discord contact in console